tarsisexistence/routeshub/README.md

 }
 ```

--  **Union** - almost the same, as first way with slice const.
-That one creates a union from any quantity of slices.
+-  **Union** - This is similar to slice const way, but creates a union from any quantity of slices.
 ```typescript
 @Component({
   ...